-Seven Proverbs-Inspired Prayers for Our Leaders
+Seven Proverbs-Inspired Prayers for Our Leaders1

 Scripture-Informed Prayers for Leaders Inside and Outside the Church